pkhuong/pkhuong.github.io/source/_posts/2022-02-28-one-bit-twist.markdown

 its standard presentation is awkward to implement efficiently for round (32 or 64 bits) output sizes.

-This post shows an alternative bit-at-a-time approach that "twists" more efficiently.
+This post shows an alternative bit-at-a-time approach where "twisting" is free.

 Simple tabulation hashing
 -------------------------